Marion Downs (audiologist)

-Marion Downs (January 26, 1914 – November 13, 2014) was an American audiologist and Professor Emerita at the University of Colorado Health Sciences Center, Denver, who pioneered universal newborn hearing screening in the early 1960s, then spent more than 30 years trying to convince her peers to adopt the testing in hospitals and to place hearing aids on infants who showed hearing loss.
-She worked to alert the medical world to the developmental problems associated with childhood deafness.
+Marion Downs (January 26, 1914 – November 13, 2014) was an American audiologist and professor emerita at the University of Colorado Health Sciences Center in Denver.
+She pioneered universal newborn hearing screening in the early 1960s and spent over 30 years advocating for its adoption in hospitals, as well as for the provision of hearing aids to infants displaying hearing loss.
+Her efforts were aimed at raising awareness within the medical community about the developmental challenges associated with childhood deafness.
+Thanks to her initiatives, 95 percent of newborns born in America today undergo screening for hearing loss.
 As a result of her efforts, 95 percent of all newborns in America today are screened for hearing loss.
 She devoted her professional life to the promotion of early identification of hearing loss in newborns, infants, and young children and to helping deaf and hard of hearing individuals lead fulfilling lives.